moberhel/Download-Organizer/README.md

 ## Overview

-Oragnizes files from the downloads folder into seperate folders
+Organizes files from the downloads folder into separate folders when it runs.

 ## Installation